shiroro666/graphic_town/README.md

 # graphic_town

+The CS course project that creates a graphic town.
 Contains the objects modeled and shaded according to my own design.

 ## Viewing options
 The project enables users to change the view direction and mode